gboehl/dynare/README.md

 - **NB**: If not compiling Dynare mex files for Octave, add ```--without-octave``` to the installation command
 - **NB**: To compile the latest stable version of dynare, follow the same instructions as above, omitting the ```--HEAD``` argument
 - **NB**: To update a ```--HEAD``` install of dynare you need to uninstall it then install it again: ```brew uninstall dynare; brew install dynare --HEAD```.
 - **NB**: If you want to maintain a separate git directory of dynare, you can do a ```--HEAD``` install of dynare, then uninstall it.
 This will have the effect of bringing in all the dependencies you will need to then compile dynare from your git directory.
+(For `flex` and `bison` it may be necessary to symlink them via `brew link bison --force` and `brew link flex --force` as they are keg-only).
 Then, change to the git directory and type:
     - ```autoreconf -si; ./configure --with-matlab=/Applications/MATLAB_R2015a.app MATLAB_VERSION=R2015a```, adjusting the Matlab path and version to accord with your version
 - Once compilation is done, open Matlab and type the last line shown when you type ```brew info dynare``` in the Terminal window.
 With the typical Homebrew setup, this is:
     - ```addpath /usr/local/opt/dynare/lib/dynare/matlab```